When We Repealed Daylight Saving Time

 The confusion following the repeal of Daylight Saving Time may have reached a crescendo in 1922 at Ellis Island, but it had been building for decades.
 It began, arguably, with the hazily drawn maps created in 1883 when the United States adopted Standard Time.
 In 1918, the law that implemented Daylight Saving Time, called The Standard Time Act, was also designed to fix the problems with Standard Time and establish clearer boundaries between time zones.
 But when Daylight Saving Time was repealed one year later, the map only grew more complicated.

 Where did time originate?
-Was it a schedule established by the federal government, by God, or inherent to the natural environment?
+Was it established by the federal government, by God, or inherent to the natural environment?

 Repealing Daylight Saving Time had only made its meaning more ambiguous.
 Where did time originate?
 Was it a schedule established by the federal government, by God, or inherent to the natural environment?